5 Signs Your Child is Ready for Early Math Learning

 Identify the key signs that indicate your child is ready for early math learning and discover activities to support their development.

-5. Basic Measurement Skills: Are they curious about size, weight, or volume differences?
+Basic Measurement Skills: Are they curious about differences in size, weight, or volume?

 Why It Matters: Early math skills are linked to better academic success later.
-By encouraging these behaviors through play and everyday activities, you can help your child build a strong math foundation.
+Encouraging these behaviors through play and daily activities helps your child build a strong math foundation.
 Ready to dive deeper?
 Let’s explore each sign and how you can nurture them.

 Math for Infants and Toddlers